The Archetype of Integrated Knowing

 Thomas Merton wrote extensively about what he called the 'false self': the constructed identity built from the outside in, from the expectations and projections of others, rather than from the deep, still center of one's own being.
 The false self is, among other things, a Sage wound: the replacement of inner knowing with outer performance, of genuine discernment with the appearance of certainty.

-Richard Rohr's concept of the 'second half of life' describes precisely the journey of the wounded Sage toward integration: the movement from a life organized around external achievement and institutional belonging toward a life grounded in the kind of wisdom that can only come from having been broken open.
-'The first half of life,' Rohr writes, 'is about establishing identity.
-The second half is about losing it, and finding something deeper.'
+Richard Rohr's concept of the second half of life describes precisely the journey of the wounded Sage toward integration: the movement from a life organized around external achievement and institutional belonging toward a life grounded in the kind of wisdom that can only come from having been broken open.
+In his framing, the first half of life is about establishing identity, while the second half is about releasing it and finding something deeper.

 The Celtic peregrini, those wandering monks who set out into the unknown without a fixed destination, understood that wisdom cannot be acquired by staying within the familiar.
 The willingness to not-know, to sit with uncertainty long enough for genuine discernment to emerge, is itself a form of spiritual courage.
 The Sage wound, in this tradition, is the wound of the person who was never given permission to not-know.